Skip to main content

 In the current UI, the main presets are:

-• layered, left to right
+• left to right

-• layered, top to bottom
+• top to bottom

-Layout Model
+Layout Engine

 The current options are:

-• sugiyama lite (fastest)
+• Sugiyama lite

 Edge Path